carpentries/instructor-training/episodes/15-carpentries.md

 Also in 2014, [Library Carpentry](https://librarycarpentry.org/) was founded with the mission of teaching data skills to people working in library- and information-related roles.

+In 2017, the first conference session connecting the [HPC Carpentry](https://hpc-carpentry.org) community took place.

 On January 1, 2018, Software Carpentry and Data Carpentry merged to form a new project called [The Carpentries](https://carpentries.org/) under the fiscal sponsorship of